 Column (d).
 Subtract column (c) from column (a).
 To this figure, add the amount of prior year unallowed losses, if any, that reduced the current year net income.
 Enter the result in column (d).
 Enter these amounts on Worksheet 2 of Form 8582 or Form 8810.
-(But see Limit on recharacterized passive income under Recharacterization of Passive Income, earlier.)
+(Also, see Limit on recharacterized passive income, earlier.)